 - Measure 1 cup cold beer into a measuring cup.
 Start drinking the remainder of the beer.
 (This step is essential to perfect cheese curds).

-- In a medium bowl combine flour through oregano and whisk together.
+- In a medium bowl combine the flour, egg, parsley, garlic powder and oregano.
+Whisk together.
 It will be thick and pasty.
-Slowly whisk in beer.
-Place in the refrigerate for at least 15 minutes.
-The colder the curds (which should be frozen) and batter are, the better of a golden brown fry you will get.
+Slowly whisk in the beer.
+Place in the refrigerator for at least 15 minutes, but up to 24 hours.

-- In a large heavy saucepan heat oil over medium-high heat.
+- In a large heavy saucepan, heat the oil over medium-high heat or to between 325°F-350°F. I highly suggest using a deep fry thermometer.
 You can test the oil by dripping a small drop of batter into the oil, if it starts to float and sizzle, the oil is ready for frying.

-- Remove each batch to a paper towel lined baking sheet.
-Sprinkle with desired amount of sea salt.
-If you are making a large amount, you can keep completed beer battered cheese curds in the oven on 200 degrees to keep warm, but don’t heat it up too long or allow them to sit because the cheese will escape!
+- Remove each batch to a paper towel lined baking sheet or a wire rack over a paper towel lined baking sheet.
+Sprinkle with sea salt while still tacky.
+If you are making a large amount, you can keep completed beer battered cheese curds in warm oven.

 I love cheese curds – but it never occurred to me to use them in cooking!
 We always just ate them like a snack.
 Can’t wait to give this a try – thanks for sharing!